Missionary Training Center: MTCs around the world

 Africa has MTCs in Ghana and South Africa.
 The Ghana MTC was built first because of the rapid growth of the church in West Africa and the need for more missionaries there.
 The Ghana MTC in Tema was dedicated on May 17, 2002.
-Able to support 90 missionaries, it was the biggest MTC in Africa.
+Although it was only able to support 90 missionaries, it was the bigger than the South Africa MTC.
 Because of the rapid growth of the church in Africa, in August 2017, a bigger capacity MTC was built to accommodate up to 500 missionaries next to the Accra Ghana Temple to serve most of Africa.
 The South Africa MTC was opened on July 24, 2003, with only 14 missionaries.
-However, it has a capacity of 38 missionaries as the smallest MTC in the world.
+It is the smallest MTC in the world with a capacity of 38 missionaries.
 The MTC shares a building with the South Africa Johannesburg Mission.
 The MTC reached a milestone of 1,000 total intakes in 2009.

 A private high school operated by the church in Mexico City, known as Benemerito De Las Americas, was permanently closed at the end of the 2012–13 term, and the Mexico City MTC was relocated there, opening June 26, 2013.
 This greatly expanded the capacity of the Mexico City MTC, such that it is second in size only to the Provo MTC: the old building near the México City México Temple could accommodate 125 missionaries at a time, while the new 90-acre campus can handle over 1,000.

 Following a church announcement on March 29, 2018, the MTCs in Santiago, Chile and Madrid, Spain closed in January 2019.
 The announcement stated that "this decision comes as Church leaders continue to seek the best use of resources worldwide according to the needs and demands of each area."
 Citing the same reasons, the church announced on December 12, 2018, that the MTC in the Dominican Republic would also close in January 2019.
 As of February 2019, with these closures, there were 12 MTCs around the world.
 On February 8, 2019, the church announced that the MTC in Buenos Aires, Argentina would close in July 2019.
 The announcement noted part of the reason would be to more effectively use the MTCs in Mexico and Brazil.
 A similar announcement that the Guatemala MTC would close in January 2020 was made on September 19, 2019.

 Provo MTC

 The MTC in Provo, Utah, is still the largest and can accommodate up to 3,700 missionaries.
 The facility includes a large gymnasium, cafeterias, a medical clinic, a bookstore, a mail center, a call center, laundry facilities, classrooms, meetinghouses, and residence halls.
-Approximately 50 languages are taught at the Provo MTC.
+Approximately 55 languages are taught at the Provo MTC.